HaydenDekker/spring-security-with-vaadin/README.md

 # Security Module for Spring Vaadin 14 Projects

-Add a simple application security in a few simple steps.
+Add application security in a few simple steps.

 Here, the Vaadin Security tutorial is packaged into a module that can easily be added to any existing spring application.
 The integrated database is DynamoDB.